 Though Exodus is considered an open source and free platform, there is a network fee charged per transaction.
 The fee is unfixed and it is displayed at the bottom right of the page which prompts you to enter the recipients address.

 List of accepted cryptocurrencies

-The Exodus wallet supports a total of 93 cryptocurrencies as outlined in both the wallet and the company’s website https://www.exodus.io/.
+The Exodus wallet supports over 100 cryptocurrencies as outlined in both the wallet and the company’s website https://www.exodus.io/.